sttng/LDD/README.md

 ## Lego plastic materials

-* Virtually all plastic used by LEGO is a proprietary version of Lanxess’ Novodur ABS, Makrolon polycarbonate (for transparent elements) and Macrolex dyes for coloring.
+* Virtually all plastic used by LEGO is a proprietary version of Lanxess’ Novodur acrylonitrile butadiene styrene (ABS), Makrolon polycarbonate (for transparent elements) and Macrolex dyes for coloring.
 Delrin or nylon variants are used to make cloth and string elements. http://www.craftechind.com/which-plastic-material-is-used-in-lego-sets/
 * Tyres are made from a slightly different polymer to ABS, styrene butadiene styrene (SBS). https://www.compoundchem.com/2018/04/09/lego/